 Having tenants occupy a property brings added risk and increased chances of a claim.
 For example, students place a greater risk to a provider than a single professional living in the same property.

 Landlord insurance takes into consideration these chances of claims arriving and covers you appropriately.

 Not providing smoke and carbon monoxide alarms may invalidate your policy

 It is a legal requirement to place smoke and carbon monoxide alarms on each floor of the property .
 You must regularly get these alarms tested too, in order to make sure the property is safe for tenants.

 It is also extremely important that you frequently inspect your gas and electricity supplies.
 Failure to do so may mean that your insurer could deem your policy invalid.
 It also leaves you vulnerable to tenants taking you to court.
 This will be extremely costly, in terms of time, reputation and finance.

 Consider your vacancy times

-We work with leading UK brokers who work hard to ensure you and your properties are protected.
-By using us, we enable you to compare landlords insurance quickly and easily better enabling you to get a cheap let property insurance policy.
+We work with leading UK property brokers who work hard to ensure you and your properties are protected.
+By using us, we enable you to compare landlords insurance quickly and easily better enabling you to get a cheap landlord insurance policy.

 The brokers we use are FCA registered and operate in the UK to ensure you maximum protection.